StrawHatXYZ/website/src/content/post/privacy_policy_app.md

 ## DELISTING OF CONTACT INFORMATION AND OPT-OUT OF AD TARGETING

-If any persons wish to delist their contact information from Discover, they can do so by notifying Discover via email at hello@strawhat.xyz or as set forth in the contact details below.
+If a User chooses to disable the Product Search Functionality, the Contact Information made available by that User is disabled and will thereafter not be available for search in the Discover database.
+If any persons do not wish to have their namproduct purchases made available through the Product Search Functionality, they can exclude themselves from further queries by notifying Discover via its website at www.strawhat.xyz or as set forth in the contact details below.
 You acknowledge and agree that Discover may keep and process personal information related to such request in order to be able to honor the request.

+You can limit or opt-out of the collection and use of Your information for ad targeting by third parties via Your device settings.

 ## INFORMATION SECURITY AND TRANSFER OF PERSONAL INFORMATION TO OTHER COUNTRIES

 In order to provide the Services, Discover will transfer, process and store personal and e-commerce product search or purchase information in a number of countries, including but not limited to India, and may also use cloud based services for this purpose.
 Discover may also subcontract storage or processing of Your information to third parties located in countries other than Your home country.
 Information collected within one country may, for example, be transferred to and processed in another country, which may not provide the same level of protection for personal data as the country in which it was collected.
 You acknowledge and agree that Discover may transfer Your personal and e-commerce product search or purchase information as described above for purposes consistent with this Privacy Policy.
 We take all reasonable precautions to protect personal and e-commerce product search or purchase information from misuse, loss and unauthorized access.
 Discover has implemented physical, electronic, and procedural safeguards in order to protect the information, including that the information will be stored on secured servers and protected by secured networks to which access is limited to a few authorized employees and personnel.
+However, no method of transmission over the Internet or method of electronic storage is 100% secure.

 ## ACCESSING AND UPDATING PERSONAL INFORMATION